mjg123/mjg123.github.io/about.md

 ![My Face]({{ "assets/gilliard.jpg" | absolute_url }})

 This is what I look like.
-I work for Oracle in Bristol (UK) on Open-Source, Java and Serverless/Cloud infrastructure.
-Opinions and comments are my own.
+I work as a Developer Evangelist for [Twilio](https://twilio.com) in the UK, inspiring and equipping developers to fuel the future of communications.
+My particular focus is on JVM-language communities - Java, Clojure, Scala, Kotlin and all the others.

 I love speaking and teaching and am looking for opportunities to do more of it.
 [Here's why]({% post_url 2018-06-06-Why-I-DevRel %}).
 The speaker bio I usually use is:

-> Matthew is a (somewhat) functional programmer who enjoys all kinds of language nerdery.
+> Matthew is a Developer Evangelist for Twilio, a company that is helping developers to fuel the future of communications with APIs.
+He loves spending time with members of the Java community at conferences, meetups and hackathons, helping developers to unlock their communication superpowers.
 >
-> He currently works on open-source code at Oracle, helping to make Java in the cloud be as good as it can.
-If not there, you might find him at a local meetup, teaching kids to code, or away from computers hiking and running in Southwest England.
+> When not at work, you might find him at a local meetup, teaching kids to code, or away from computers hiking and running in Southwest England.
 >
-> Past lives include OpenStacking, teaching English to highschoolers and a whole lot of Clojure and Java.
+> Past lives include hacking on public cloud infrastructure, teaching English to highschoolers and a whole lot of Clojure and Java.

 If that isn't suitable then I'm sure we can come to an agreement about some other words.
 Here are a few of my talks: